NHSDigital/nia-patient-switching-standard-adaptor/README.md

    - build and start GPC Api Facade service,
    - build and start GP2GP Translator application.
    All components will run in Docker.

+4. Follow the `README` in `snomed-database-loader` directory to load Snomed CT into database
 ### Rebuilding services
 To rebuild the GPC Api Facade run
 ```shell script